Assistant to Church Services Support Team

 View Email 800-466-5290 x260

-Mark Dooley assumed the role of state director of evangelism, effective Jan.
-1. In that role, he leads the efforts of BCM/D’s church services team and encourage evangelistic fruitfulness among more than 500 congregations.
+Mark Dooley assumed the role of state director of evangelism in 2019.
+In that role, he leads the efforts of BCM/D’s church services team and encourage evangelistic fruitfulness among more than 500 congregations.

 Dooley brings over 34 years of ministerial and pastoral experience to the position.
 In addition to his ministry as pastor of Leonardtown Baptist Church, he served several terms on the BCM/D General Mission Board (GMB) and is a past GMB president.
 Recently, Dooley served on the Southern Baptist Convention committee on nominations.
 On the associational level, he served on several committees with the Potomac Baptist Association.